cli-kit/cli-command/README.md

 * `sort`: Whether commands and options are sorted, default is `false`, may be a boolean, a custom sort function or one of the recognized sort values, see [help sort](#help-sort).
 * `style`: A string indicating the style of help output, default is `gnu`, see [help styles](#help-styles).
 * `titles`: Map of custom section titles.
 * `vanilla`: Never use parameter replacement when printing help output, default is `false`.
-This is useful if you are using the [ttycolor][ttycolor] module but would prefer commands and options not to be highlighted.
+This is useful if you are using the [ttycolor](https://github.com/freeformsystems/ttycolor) module but would prefer commands and options not to be highlighted.
 * `width`: The character width of the left column, default is `20`, only applies when `align` is set to `column`.

 ### Help Styles